raspberrypilearning/flower-generator/en/step_8.md

 --- /task ---

-When you put it all together you can create an amazing effect:
+When you put it all together, you can create an amazing effect:

 ![animation of lots of flowers](images/flower-gen-example.gif)